Daniel-H-L/TTK4145/README.md

 # README.md

-This repo is for the class real time programming.
+This repo is for the class real time programming, TTK4145.
+Both exercises and the elevator project.